Thank you to everyone that participated in Hacking4Humanity 2019!

 This year’s problem – Human Trafficking

 Today, more than 40 million people around the world are trapped in modern slavery—including sex trafficking, forced and bonded labor, and involuntary domestic servitude.
+Human trafficking is the use of force, fraud, or coercion to obtain labor or a commercial sex act.
 While accurate estimates are difficult, there are roughly 403,000 people living in conditions of modern slavery in the United States alone, including here in Pittsburgh.
-Ending modern slavery is a moral imperative; but it’s also a national security threat.
+Ending modern slavery is a moral imperative; and it’s also a national security threat.
 Human trafficking generates more than $150 billion in illicit profits each year.
 These profits help fuel criminal cartels and terrorist networks.
 And trafficking isn’t just part of the illicit economy, it’s part of your everyday economy.
 Supply chains are rife with goods involving labor by trafficked individuals.

 Challenge scenarios, developed by GSPIA students, will be shared at the event to guide the development of teams' hacks, and include problems related to: